 ABCD Institute > Publications > ABCD Institute Workbooks

 The following workbooks were developed by the ABCD Institute Faculty members, as well as individuals and groups within our network (Affiliate Organizations).
-Many are are downloadable for free.
-Several of our workbooks may be ordered directly from our publisher, ACTA, by downloading the order form.
-If you are ordering more than a few books, please contact ACTA to confirm inventory.
+All are are downloadable for free.
+There are some paperback versions available.
+If you need a physical copy of a book, email email@example.com.

 A Guide to Building Sustainable Organizations from the Inside Out: An Organizational Capacity Building Toolbox from the Chicago Foundation for Women by Deborah Puntenney (2000).

 This workbook describes the Chicago Foundation for Women’s SHOW-21 program (Sustainability of Health Organizations for Women into the 21st Century), an innovative example of how successful capacity building can be undertaken among nonprofit organizations.
 The workbook illustrates the SHOW-21 model for increasing organizational sustainability and offers a series of activities and tools to other groups interested in this effective approach.

 A Guide to Capacity Inventories: Mobilizing the Community Skills of Local Residents by John P. Kretzmann, John L. McKnight and Geralyn Sheehan, with Mike Green and Deborah Puntenney (1997).

 This book provides 11 clear examples of capacity inventories developed and used by different communities across the United States as well as practical reasons and valuable tips for conducting and using capacity inventories in your community.
 These stories represent just a few of the creative ways that community groups around the country are making the asset-based development process work for them.A Guide to Creating a Neighborhood Information Exchange: Building Communities by Connecting Local Skills and Knowledge by John P. Kretzmann, John L. McKnight and Deborah Puntenney (1998).